apache/accumulo-proxy/README.md

 # Build language specific bindings

-Bindings have been built in `src/main/` for Java, python, and ruby.
+Bindings have been built in `src/main/` for Java, Python, and Ruby.

 Bindings for other languages can be built using the Thrift compiler.
 Follow the [Thrift tutorial] to install a Thrift compiler and use the following command to generate language bindings.